Mean-Variance Efficient Reinforcement Learning with Applications to Dynamic Financial Investment: American-style option with a synthetic dataset

-As well as Section~\ref{sec:synthetc_port_exp}, we compare the EQUM with policy gradient (EQUM) with the REINFORCE, Tamar, and Xie.
+As well as Section~\ref{sec:synthetc_port_exp}, we compare the EQUMRL with policy gradient (EQUM) with the REINFORCE, Tamar, and Xie.
 The other settings are also identical to Section~\ref{sec:synthetc_port_exp}.
-We show performances under several hyperparameter in Figure~\ref{fig:pareto2} and CRs and Vars of some of their results in the upper table of Table~\ref{tbl:synth_result_american}.
-We also denote MSE between $\zeta$ and achieved CR of in the lower table of \ref{tbl:synth_result_american}.
-From the table, we can find that while EQUM minimize the MSE for lower $\zeta$, the MSE of REINFORCE is smaller for higher $\zeta$.
+We show performances under several hyperparameters in Figure~\ref{fig:pareto2} and CRs and Vars of some of their results in the upper table of Table~\ref{tbl:synth_result_american}.
+We also denote MSE between $\zeta$ and achieved CR of in the lower table of Table~\ref{tbl:synth_result_american}.
+From the table, we can find that while EQUMRL minimizes the MSE for lower $\zeta$, the MSE of REINFORCE is smaller for higher $\zeta$.
 We consider this is because owing to the difficulty of MV control under this setting, naively maximizing the CR minimizes the MSE more than considering the MV trade-off for higher $\zeta$.